PHOENIX THEFT CRIMES DEFENSE LAWYER

 - Theft: the act of taking physical control of tangible property or assets without consent and with no intention of returning the property.

 - Shoplifting: the act of entering any retail establishment during business hours and knowingly and intentionally taking an item without paying for it.
 Contact a shoplifting attorney with our firm for qualified defense.

 - Burglary: the act of illegally entering a building or establishment and removing a piece of property without interacting with the property owner.
 (Burglary in the first degree occurs when the offender knowingly possesses explosives, a deadly weapon, or a dangerous instrument in conducting a theft crime or other felony.)

-- Robbery: successfully stealing or attempting to steal property by use of force, coercion, or intimidation.
+- Robbery: successfully stealing or attempting to steal property by force, coercion, or intimidation.